About this artwork

 - SHE MAD: Laughing Gas

-- 4-channel digital color video installation, with sound, wall painting, laser cut acrylic, artist’s clothes; edition number four of five plus one artist’s proof
+- 4-channel digital video installation, color, sound, wall painting, laser cut acrylic, artist’s clothes; 6 min.
+59 sec.; edition 4 of 5 plus 1 artist’s proof

 - Contemporary Art Purchase Fund